Sandesh-Ganesh/Sandesh-Ganesh/README.md

 ## Hi, I'm Sandesh 👋

-I'm an MCA student at MIT, Manipal
+I'm MCA student at MIT, Manipal
 <!--
 **Sandesh-Ganesh/Sandesh-Ganesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.